We compiled the most important elements in SEO on-page, off-page and technical optimization for you in a simple and understandable SEO checklist.

 With a WordPress website and a responsive theme, there’s usually no problem.
 But please also check if e.g. the newsletter signup popup doesn’t also cover the whole screen on mobile and can’t be clicked away etc.

 Improving the loading times of the website is an extensive topic and usually requires programming skills.
 First hints on what should be improved are provided by Google itself in the Page Speed Insights.
 Often, a lot can be achieved by compressing images or browser caching.
 Ultimately, you take these measures so that users do not have to wait so long for the page to load and they have a good user experience, especially on mobile devices.
 See also point 10.1 Core Web Vitals and how Google uses these metrics to evaluate user experience.

 For what you can do regarding performance, check out these 10 tips to improve load times for WordPress websites.

-2.3 Focus on content, as content is still king
+2.3 Focus on content, as the content is still king

-Even though content is not only text, but of course podcasts, images, infographics, videos etc. are also content. are content, Google can still read text best.
+Even though the content is not only text but of course podcasts, images, infographics, videos, etc. are also content. are content, Google can still read text best.
 The search engine wants to understand if the website page is the best page for a certain keyword combination.
 If you can provide more content, for example in the form of a corporate blog, it is also potentially possible to appear in search results for more keyword combinations.

 The important thing is the relevance of the content!!!
 Do they provide useful information and added value for users?

 Unfortunately, you can’t do without content: a small website with little (helpful) text has little chance of appearing in search results worth mentioning.
-A stringent content strategy and the investment in the right content is also an investment in the future, because Google is getting better and better at understanding connections.
+Content strategy and the investment in the right content is also an investment in the future because Google is getting better and better at understanding connections.
 Content and SEO belong together indispensably.
 Read more about this in the article Content and SEO.